duckduckgpt/.github/profile/README.md

 #

-###  🐤 Add AI chat & search summaries to DuckDuckGo powered by the latest LLMs
+###  🐤 AI chat & search summaries in DuckDuckGo, powered by the latest LLMs

 #